 ATI does not maintain residential facilities and does not have any officially recognized student organizations with noncampus locations.
-The campus building is open to staff, faculty and/or students during business hours (8 am to 10:45 pm daily, Monday-Friday).
-During non-business hours access to the campus building is by key fob and a security code only or through admittance by a designated staff member for the purpose of staff use, maintenance or cleaning.
+The campus building is open to staff, faculty and/or students during business hours (8 am to 10:45 pm Monday-Thursday, 8 am to 5 pm Friday).
+During non-business hours the campus building is only accessible by key fob and a security code, or through admittance by a designated staff member for the purpose of staff use, maintenance or cleaning.
 Security cameras are posted in main areas and doorways for monitoring purposes.
 ATI evaluates its security policies regarding campus facilities annually.